csharp-tipo-record

 public record Employee(string Name, int Age, string Position) : Person(Name, Age);

 In this example, Employee inherits from Person and adds an additional property Position.
-Inheritance in record allows for property and behavior reuse while maintaining immutability and structural equality.
+Inheritance in records allows reusing properties and behaviors while maintaining immutability and structural equality.

 Pattern Matching